 "Then they will go away to eternal punishment, but the righteous to eternal life."
 (Matt 25:46)

-This is where good hermeneutics really is key (see New Testament Words by William Barclay)
+This is where good hermeneutics really is key (see New Testament Words by William Barclay).
+It would be wise to take a closer look at the word which is sometimes translated as eternal in this verse.
+See here .

 As mentioned, if God thinks an issue is of great importance, one which He wants us to clearly understand, He repeats it often to make sure we get the message.
 The fact that endless punishment "may be" implied only once in the Greek Gospel of Matthew has a practical and spiritual consequence.
 Consider many of the early Christians who were blessed to get their hands on any one of the Gospels.
 Do you think it was of importance that they correctly understood the nature of the punishment that awaited those who did not turn and follow Christ in this life?